 Commitments And Contingencies

-From time to time, we may have certain contingent liabilities, including litigation, which arise in the ordinary course of its business activities.
+From time to time, we may have certain contingent liabilities, including litigation, which arise in the ordinary course of business activities.
 We accrue contingent liabilities when it is probable that future expenditures will be made and such expenditures can be reasonably estimated.
-In the opinion of management, there are no pending claims for which the outcome is expected to result in a material adverse effect on our consolidated financial position, results of operations, or cash flows.
+In the opinion of management, there are no pending claims for which the outcome is expected to result in a material adverse effect on our consolidated balance sheets, statements of operations or statements of cash flows.

 We are not a party to any legal proceedings and we are not aware of any claims or actions pending or threatened against us.
 In the future, we might from time to time become involved in litigation relating to claims arising from our ordinary course of business.